euank/euank.com/_posts/2022-05-01-nixos-bisect.md

 with a much thicker kernel config, and has a number of checks in its initrd build process and so on which require a rather large baseline of modules.

-Another difference, touched on above, is that NixOS makes it more difficult to use a standalone kernel.
+Another difference is that NixOS makes it more difficult to use a standalone kernel.

 When possible, it's always great to perform a git bisect by effectively doing: